Nose Piercing Bumps - Causes & Treatments Guide

 Instead of using nickel, you should go for metals that carry less risk of allergic reactions.
 Those can include surgical-grade titanium and gold.
 Titanium is affordable so even if you’re on a strict budget, you’ll be able to buy that metal without bankrupting yourself.

-Because your nose piercing is right on your face where it is highly accessible, your jewelry can often get pulled on or bumped around.
+Due to your nose piercing being right on your face where it is highly accessible, your jewelry can often get pulled on or bumped around.
 You can even accidentally jostle it yourself when you pull on a shirt and snag your nose jewelry in the process.

 While these incidents may seem like they aren’t a big deal once the stinging stops, they can lead to nose bumps.
-Therefore, it’s important to be as gentle and as careful as you can with your new piercing.
+For this reason, it’s important to be as gentle and as careful as you can with your new piercing.

 How To Get Rid Of Nose Piercing Bumps